KARNATISAITHARUN/documentation/policies/custom-policy.md

 A common use of custom Policies is to use ShiftLeft Ocular to examine and investigate your code, create a custom Policy tuned to your application, and then automatically analyze and report on these vulnerabilities using ShiftLeft Inspect.
 For example, to [identify sensitive data variables](policy-sensitive-data.md).

-Policies are written in the ShiftLeft [Policy Language](policy-language.md) and are identified by the filename extension `.Policy`.
+Policies are written in the ShiftLeft [Policy Language](policy-language.md).
 Policies are stored under organization-bound domains.

 ## Custom Policies for ShiftLeft Ocular